zuozhenggh/learning-library/oic-integration-library/cookbooks/erp-cloud/business-services/business-services-integration.md

 ### *Define the Response mapping (createInvoice)*

-The response we got from ERP Cloud for **createERPInvoice** must be mapped to Integration Flow response to send back to the client.
-We will be mapping only few elements to indicate that a New Invoice is Created in ERP Cloud.
+The response we got from ERP Cloud for **createERPInvoice** must be mapped to the Integration Flow response to send back to the client.
+We will be mapping only a few elements to indicate that a New Invoice is Created in ERP Cloud.

 1. Select the ***Map to createInvoice*** and Click ***Edit***